sulu/sulu-docs/bundles/website/reference-store.rst

 Architecture
 ------------

-This component is build with the "provider pattern" in mind.
 Each type of content register its own service which implements ``ReferenceStoreInterface`` or with the default implementation ``Sulu\Bundle\ContentBundle\ReferenceStore\ReferenceStore``.

 The service ``sulu_website.reference_store_pool`` collects the services with the